liffiton/Gen-Ed/src/codehelp/docs/dpia.md

 control system.
 Communication is encrypted using HTTPS/TLS, and data storage and backups are encrypted using industry-standard tools with the AES encryption algorithm.
 The system undergoes regular security updates and monitoring.
-Data retention is limited to three years after the last user activity.
+Data retention is limited to two years after the last user activity.

 ## 3. Necessity and Proportionality Assessment